-Walls designed for, and constructed from, the products can contribute to satisfying this Regulation.
+Walls designed for, and constructed from, the product can contribute to satisfying this Regulation.
 See section 7.1 of this Certificate.

-Protection against sound from other parts of the building and from adjoining buildings
+Protection against sound from other parts of the building and from adjoining buildings.

-Walls designed for, and constructed from, the products can satisfy this
+Walls designed for, and constructed from, the product can satisfy this

 Regulation.
-See sections 8.1 to 8.3 and 8.6 of this Certificate.
+See sections 8.1 and 8.4 of this Certificate.